 Hard work became admired

-Some people may say that The Great Depression was the worst thing to ever happen to our country.
+Some people may say that The Great Depression was horrible and nothing good came from this time period.

 Here's what it was like to live during The Great Depression